-- In every addition of Dungeons & Dragons except the 4th, there have been temptress devils of Hell called erinyes, the Lawful counterparts of the demonic succubus.
+- In every edition of Dungeons & Dragons except the 4th, there have been temptress devils of Hell called erinyes, the Lawful counterparts of the demonic succubus.
 "Erinyes" happens to be another name for the Furies, which in this reality are divine punishers of godlike power.
 At least one source say that the devils copied the name out of admiration for the Furies and how much they were feared, although it's probable that the Furies couldn't care less.
 (In the 4th edition, where demons are no longer tempters, the Lawful version was renamed "succubus".)

 - A Running Gag in the Katamari Damacy series is that several of the more oddly-shaped cousins wear the exact same colors as the Prince.
 Each new installment of the series usually adds at least one new lookalike cousin: there was Johnson in the original, Slip, Can-Can and Odeon in We ♥ Katamari, Kenta in Me & My Katamari, Pu in Beautiful Katamari, and most recently Dangle in Katamari Forever.

 - Conrad Verner of Mass Effect takes to dressing like Shepard in the sequel, much to Shepard's annoyance.
 The Renegade option lets you punch him, and depending on how you acted towards him in the first game, for the second time.
 By the third game, depending on your actions he may be supporting Cerberus — a terrorist organization — just because Shepard did in the second game, unaware that Shepard left between games (and depending on the player's actions, possibly with a massive "The Reason You Suck" Speech to the boss in the process).
 Shepard responds appropriately.
 This all receives a brilliant Call-Back in the Citadel DLC when Shepard's clone claims to be better than the real thing.

 - The Masked Koopas in the Something series.
 They dress up like Mario in Something and dress like Yoshi in Something Else.